Genivia/ugrep/README.md

            present, the argument must be placed in [] brackets, for example  %[,]F to output a comma, the pathname, and a separator.

-           Fields %[SEP]$ and %u are switches and do not send anything to the out- put.
+           %[SEP]$ and %u are switches and do not send anything to the output.

            The separator used by %P, %H, %N, %K, %B, and %S may be changed by pre- ceeding the field  by  %[SEP]$.
 When  [SEP]  is  not  provided,  this reverses the separator to the default separator or the separator speci- fied with --separator.

            Formatted output is written for each matching pattern, which means that a  line may be output multiple times when patterns match more than once on the same line.
 When field %u is found  anywhere  in  the  specified format  string,  matching  lines are output only once unless option -u, --ungroup is used or when a newline is matched.

            Additional formatting options: